daurham/calorie-tracker/scripts/README.md

 - Existing meals with their ingredient lists and macros
 - Instructions for the AI to help create meal plans
 - Suggestions for new meal combinations and modifications
+- When using `--staples-only`: Only staple ingredients and meals made with staples

 **Example use case:**
 1. Run the script to generate the prompt